OnnoPeters/PlaneSim/README.md

 # PlaneSim
-Simulation of passengers entering a plane.
+Simulation of passengers entering a plane visualized with WinForms.